-The others functions make sense too.
+The other functions make sense too.
 Extroverted Feeling is demonstrated in my passion for community service and helping people in need.
 Introverted Thinking is utilized during the school semester when all I do is spend time studying and in my head.
 Extroverted Sensing explains why I’m more of a “big picture” person.
-I don’t like dealing with the small details.
+I don’t like dealing with small details.

 Even the INFJ shadow functions do a fantastic job of identifying my greatest weaknesses.